button/objective-c-style-guide/README.md

 ```
 This will prevent [possible and sometimes frequent crashes](http://cocoasamurai.blogspot.com/2011/04/singletons-your-doing-them-wrong.html).

+Any singleton MUST also be able to be created using `[[ClassName alloc] init]` and function correctly.
+Internal dependencies MUST be injectable to create a correctly working instance.

 ## Imports

-If there is more than one import statement, statements MUST be grouped [together](http://ashfurrow.com/blog/structuring-modern-objective-c).
+If there is more than one import statement, statements MUST be grouped [together](https://ashfurrow.com/blog/structuring-modern-objective-c/#grouping-import-statements).
 Groups MAY be commented.

 Note: For modules use the [@import](http://clang.llvm.org/docs/Modules.html#using-modules) syntax.